George Whitefield College: Programs

+GWC's PGDipTheol is offered at NQF level 8 and can be done part time.
+It is also offered online by the GWC's department of Education.

 The college offers a selection of programmes in theology, with the core subjects being Doctrine, Biblical Languages, Church History and Biblical Theology.

 Evangelical Research Fellowship (abbrev ERF) The aim of the ERF is to provide a stimulating academic environment in the Reformed tradition for students who are enrolled in PhD studies at other universities, as well as for students who are enrolled in GWC’s Bachelor of Theology Honours and Masters programmes.

-Explore Correspondence Course The Explore Correspondence Course, also known as “Explore”, is an internally managed programme which, at any given time, has in the region of 100 enrolments in about 10 countries, including Madagascar and Thailand.
-Explore comprises an 8-module distance learning programme, designed so that each module can be systematically completed over three months, with the option to write an examination at the end of each module.
+Explore Correspondence Course The Explore Correspondence Course, also known as “Explore”, is an internally managed programme which has about 3000 students across about 10 African countries.
+The current Explore Executive is Dr Mawonga Celesi who succeeded Mr Nevil Carrington at the end of 2025.
+Explore comprises an 8-module distance learning programme (soon to become 6 modules) written in Africa for African people.
+It has been designed so that each module can be systematically completed over three months, with the option to write an examination at the end of each module.
 A certificate of completion is provided to each student who completes the course.

 Academic Resources

-All courses at the college have lists of required and recommended reading, making the college library a vital resource in the lives of every student.
-As such, The Broughton Knox Study Centre houses an extensive collection of titles covering theology, biblical studies, history, philosophy, missiology and more.
+All courses offered by the college publish the required and recommended reading, making the college library a vital resource in the lives of every student.
+GWC has also acquired the use of several licensed digital libraries which students can access.
+As such, the paper book collection The Broughton Knox Study Centre houses an extensive collection of titles covering theology, biblical studies, history, philosophy, missiology and more.
 It presently holds more than 60,000 books and a plan is currently being implemented to bring it to PhD standard.
 Postgraduate students registered for the Evangelical Research Fellowship have access to online resources that they are able to subscribe to, such as ATLA and JSTOR.

 Digital learning is increasingly a feature of the GWC educational culture.
-In 2024 or 2025 GWC plans to roll out an online product which will enable students all over the world to enroll in the Higher Certificate Online (HCOL).
+In 2026 GWC plans to roll out an online product which will enable students all over the world to enroll in 'The Higher Certificate in Bible & Ministry' (HCBM).
 The platform this will be offered on is Canvas.
 Students can access much of the recommended reading via the library website, or via the college e-system known as Nexsis, or via the college’s e-learning platform, Canvas.
 The college provides a Wi-Fi network for all students across the campus including the residences.
 Some courses are offered asynchronously which means that students can access material from any location.
 A computer lab is located in the Study Centre, so that no student on campus need be without computer access.

 Great effort has gone into collecting original sources and tools for studying the Christian Faith.
 Beyond its usefulness for undergraduate study and postgraduate research, the library is a precious repository of Christian culture and learning.